 3 Easy Steps to Outfit Your Manure Tanker with a Central Tire Inflation System

-3. Enjoy higher levels of performance and higher profitability on your farm.
+- Enjoy higher levels of performance and higher profitability for your farm or custom hauling business.

-What will it cost to install a PTG system on a manure tanker?
+What will it cost to install a central tire inflation system on a manure tanker?

 The best way to get a quote on a system for a manure tanker is get in touch with NTS Tire Supply.
 Why?
 Because there are a number of factors that will influence the final price of a tanker system:

-• The type of monitor you want (ISO or PTG digital monitor)
+- The type of monitor you want (analog, digital, or ISOBUS app)

 Outfitting the tractor you use to pull your tanker is a good idea too.

-If you don’t want to install the system yourself, NTS Tire Supply also offers professional installation in our local route area.
+If you don’t want to install the system yourself, NTS Tire Supply also offers professional installation within 150 miles of our service hubs.

 Spread Manure, Not Compaction